JuliaAI/MLJ.jl/docs/src/index.md

 julia> const y = iris[:, 5];
 ```

-A *model* is a container for hyperparameters:
+A *model* is a container for hyperparameters.
+Assuming the
+DecisionTree package is in your installation load path, we can
+instantiate a DecisionTreeClassifier model like this:

 ```julia
 julia> @load DecisionTreeClassifier